 Introduction to Texas Hold'em Poker

 If you’re just getting started learning poker games and Texas Holdem Poker specifically, keep this guide handy for quick reference.
 If you ever get confused by the action, read below for some guidance.
 Each topic contains links to more in-depth articles on that specific aspect of Texas Holdem rules.
-When you feel you’ve got the hang of it and are ready to play some real money online poker, check out our Texas Hold'em poker site rankings for the best places to get right into a game online.
+When you feel you’ve got the hang of it and are ready to play, check out where you can play some real money online poker.

 Before we get into describing the full Texas Hold'em rules and gameplay, here’s a quick glossary of terms you’ll encounter: